 The Love Tank is a London-based organisation, with an office-base in east London, close to public transportation.
 Whilst some of the tasks in this post can be undertaken virtually, the successful candidate will need to be physically in London – and in our office - for many of their tasks.
 Our office space is fully accessible.

 Salary and benefits

-The annual salary for this 0.8 FTE post is £35,200 (pro rata).
-We pay 3% employer pension contributions, provide monthly staff support grants towards well-being (e.g. therapy), and 25 days of paid leave per year (pro rata) plus statutory bank holidays.
+The annual salary for this post is £35,200.
+We pay 3% employer pension contributions, provide monthly staff support grants towards well-being (e.g. therapy), and 25 days of paid leave per year plus 8 statutory bank holidays (33 days in total).
 Travel remuneration is provided between work sites.
-This is a 6-month post.
+This post is funded until April 2026.

 What to do next

-In addition, please briefly answer the following question and send your response, along with your CV.
+In addition, please briefly answer the following question and send your responses, along with your CV.

 Based on the knowledge, skills, experience and ability section above, outline in no more than 2 pages, why you are suitable for this post.